-Annie Thorp will be speaking about female entrepreneurship at this Thursday's Mindr event.
-Tickets are sold out, but you can add your name to the waitlist as more spots may become available closer to the day.
+Annie Thorp will be speaking about fashion and female entrepreneurship with the Mindr community on Monday, March 26th - you can get your tickets here.
 MM.LaFleur is a womenswear and personal styling company for the busy woman.

 Do you think entrepreneurs are born or made?

 A little of both.
 Mostly made, though.
 In my experience, the most critical characteristics for an entrepreneur to have are: a tolerance of risk, a lust for the unknown, the self-confidence to put forward ideas in the face of resistance and disdain, and resilience.
 I think those are qualities molded into a person by time and experience.
 None of them sounds earth-shattering, I know.
 But it's all true.

 Our founder, Sarah LaFleur, is the master of just asking for things.
 Sometimes I would talk myself out of making a big ask of someone because I'd think, "That's crazy, I'm embarrassed, they'll think I'm nuts".
 Sarah has never thought that way.
 She's asked for the craziest things and most times, she gets them.
 That's what an entrepreneur does.
 Because if you're a good entrepreneur, everything you ask for will seem crazy until it's not.
 And then the same people that slammed a door in your face will hail you as a visionary.

 What excites you the most about this space?